My Favorite Creamy Lentil Hummus (No Food Processor Needed)

 - January 16, 2019

-Lemon Garlic Lentil Hummus is an easy, hearty, protein-packed vegetarian side or main dish, bursting with Middle eastern spices and flavors.
-This lentil hummus dip is great with chips, rice, vegetables or on its own!
+This Yellow Lentil Hummus is an easy, hearty, protein-packed vegetarian side or main dish, bursting with Middle Eastern spices and flavors.
+Creamy lentil hummus dip is great with chips, rice, vegetables or on its own!

-This lentil hummus recipe is great as protein-packed meatless Monday dinner or side.
-It also makes for a great party appetizer with chips or pita bread!
+This yellow lentil hummus is great as protein-packed meatless Monday dinner or side.
+It also makes for a great party appetizer with chips or pita bread.

 To make this lentil dip, you’ll need: